RicardoRibeiroRodrigues/StatPy/README.md

-# APS Linguagem - Logica da computação

-Criação de uma linguagem de programação do zero!
+# Creation of a programming language from scratch!

-## EBNF
+## EBNF - Defining the syntax

 <details>
   <summary>Open/Close EBNF</summary>